-2023 Annual General Meeting
+2024 Annual General Meeting

 I am pleased to provide details of the annual general meeting of United Utilities Group PLC (the 'company') (the 'AGM' or 'annual general meeting', or the 'meeting').
-The meeting will be held at The Food Hall Building, Lingley Mere Business Park, Lingley Green Avenue, Great Sankey, Warrington WA5 3LP (the 'venue'), on Friday 21 July 2023 at 11.00am.
+The meeting will be held at The Conference Centre, Lingley Mere Business Park, Lingley Green Avenue, Great Sankey, Warrington WA5 3LP (the 'venue'), on Friday 19 July 2024 at 11.00am.

-The notice of annual general meeting is set out on pages 9 to 12, together with explanatory notes.
-The 31 March 2023 annual report and financial statements are available on our website along with an electronic copy of this notice of meeting at unitedutilities.com/corporate
+The notice of annual general meeting is set out on pages 10 to 13, together with explanatory notes.
+The 31 March 2024 annual report and financial statements are available on our website along with an electronic copy of this notice of meeting at unitedutilities.com/corporate

 I am looking forward to welcoming those shareholders able to join us to the annual general meeting which is being held on site at the group's main offices in Warrington.
+On the two occasions when virtual links were provided, very few shareholders used the electronic links, as a result, we are again opting for the approach of shareholders being present in-person.
 Light refreshments will be served before the meeting.